 Paul Beckett M.A.
 (Oxon.)

 Paul is one of the leading specialists in company and trust law on the Isle of Man.
-He brings some 30 years' professional experience to Old Court Chambers, including recently as Head of Mannin Chambers.
+He brings over 35 years' professional experience to Old Court Chambers, including recently as Head of Mannin Chambers.
 Contact Paul

 - M.A.
 (Worcester College, Oxford) (Open Scholar, 1975 to 1978)